The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Smooth strongly convex functions

-\begin{rem} When the lifting dimension $\ell$ is zero, the lifted system is identical to the original system.
-In other words, $\tilde\xi^t = \x^t = \x_r^t$.
-The system matrices also satisfy $A = \A = \A_r$, and similarly for $B$.
-In this case, the Lyapunov function in~\eqref{eq:lyap} is the same as that used for the $S_{m,L}$ case, and the analysis reduces to that of \cref{lem:perf_sector_general}.
-As $\ell$ is increased, the LMIs~\eqref{eq:lmi_cvx_rate} and \eqref{eq:lmi_cvx_sensitivity} have the potential to yield less conservative bounds on $\rho$ and $\gamma$, respectively. \end{rem}
+\begin{remark} When the lifting dimension $\ell$ is zero, the lifted system is identical to the original system.
+In other words, $\xi^t = \bxi^t$.
+The system matrices also satisfy $A = \A$, and similarly for $B$.
+As $\ell$ is increased, the LMIs~\eqref{eq:lmi_cvx_rate} and \eqref{eq:lmi_cvx_sensitivity} have the potential to yield less conservative bounds on the rate and sensitivity, respectively. \end{remark}

-\begin{rem} In \cref{lmi_cvx}, the LMI~\eqref{eq:lmi_cvx_rate} has fewer inequalities and variables than the LMI~\eqref{eq:lmi_cvx_sensitivity} because it makes use of the reduced state $\x_r^t$ instead of the full state $\x^t$.
-The reduced state can only be used when computing $\rho$ because this case has no noise. \end{rem}

-As with the $S_{m,L}$ LMIs of \cref{lem:perf_sector_general}, both bounds for the class $F_{m,L}$ in \cref{lmi_cvx} can be evaluated and optimized efficiently.
-Again, the sizes of the LMIs depend only on $n$ and $\ell$, which are typically small.
-The choice of $\ell$ is addressed in \cref{sec:algodesign_FmL} when we present our algorithm design.
+Both bounds for the class $F_{m,L}$ in \cref{thm:lmi_cvx} can be evaluated and optimized efficiently.
+The sizes of the LMIs depend only on $n$ and $\ell$, which are typically small.